hollander196/hollander196/README.md

 <td width="50%">

 ### 🏭 Engineering Solutions
-- Smart manufacturing systems
+- Mathematical modelling and optimisation of membrane systems
-- Energy systems optimization
+- Numerical simulationa and optimisation of stirred tank mixing process
-- Structural health monitoring
+- Community health monitoring using wastewater-based epidemiology
-- Process control automation
+- Sensor fusion and IoT analytics in process control systems
-- Sensor fusion and IoT analytics
+- Automation and optimisation of process control systems

 </td>
 </tr>